LucasionGS/Toxen/README.md

   - Allow multiple link downloads
   - Separate Artist and Title into 2 input fields
 - Allow more music formats
-- New tag for music finished being added
 - Search through music
 - Allow to add more metadata info
   - Contributors